awsdocs/aws-codebuild-user-guide/doc_source/sample-github-enterprise.md

 1. If you enabled webhooks in **Source**, a **Create webhook** dialog box is displayed with values for **Payload URL** and **Secret**\.
 **Important**
 The **Create webhook** dialog box appears only once\.
 Copy the payload URL and secret key\.
-You need them when you add a webhook in GitHub Enterprise\.
+You need them when you add a webhook in GitHub Enterprise Server\.
-If you need to generate a payload URL and secret key again, you must first delete the webhook from your GitHub Enterprise repository\.
+If you need to generate a payload URL and secret key again, you must first delete the webhook from your GitHub Enterprise Server repository\.
 In your CodeBuild project, clear the **Webhook** check box and then choose **Save**\.
 You can then create or update a CodeBuild project with the **Webhook** check box selected\.
 The **Create webhook** dialog box appears again\.

-1. In GitHub Enterprise, choose the repository where your CodeBuild project is stored\.
+1. In GitHub Enterprise Server, choose the repository where your CodeBuild project is stored\.

 1. Choose **Settings**, choose **Hooks & services**, and then choose **Add webhook**\.